All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

-- With autoimmune diseases and other conditions: Some people make antibodies directed against their own RBC antigens.
+- Autoimmune diseases and other conditions: Some people make antibodies directed against their own RBC antigens.
 These autoantibodies may be produced in autoimmune diseases and/or with some other conditions, such as lymphoma and chronic lymphocytic leukemia.

-- With drug-induced anemia: Certain drugs can induce antibodies against red blood cell antigens and therefore cause hemolysis even without the presence of the drug.
+- Drug-induced anemia: Certain drugs can induce antibodies against red blood cell antigens and therefore cause hemolysis even without the presence of the drug.
 Sometimes, drugs may coat the surface of RBCs, causing antibodies to react with the RBCs.
 (This is relatively rare (about 1:1 million).)
 The drugs can induce antibodies to both the drug and the RBC itself, resulting in destruction of the RBC in the presence of drugs.
 This is seen with some antibiotics, such as IV penicillin, cephalosporins and pipercillin.
-Be sure to tell your doctor about any drugs you have been taking recently.
-If the doctor suspects drug-induced autoimmune anemia, the suspect medication will be discontinued.
+Be sure to tell your healthcare provider about any drugs you have been taking recently.
+If the healthcare provider suspects drug-induced autoimmune anemia, the suspect medication will be discontinued.
 Symptoms typically resolve promptly after the drug is discontinued.

 A mother will be screened for antibodies during pregnancy and again at delivery.
 A DAT performed on the blood of a baby born to an at-risk mother will determine if its mother's antibodies have attached to the baby's RBCs.